 Sheep production is studied with examples from Ontario and around the world.
 The major topics include production systems in Ontario, breeding, nutrition, reproduction, health and welfare and products from sheep.
+(Last offering - Fall 2013)

-Restriction(s): DAGR4040 Location(s): Kemptville, Ridgetown
+Restriction(s): DAGR4040

 DAGR3040 Pork Production F (2-3) [0.50]